shakacode/rescript-logger/README.md

 // Up to 7
 ```

-The first argument `loc` is a `ResLog.Location.t` record.
-It's passed by PPX and contains location data.
+The first argument `loc` is a `ResLogger.Location.t` record.
+It's passed by PPX and contains the location data.

 ```reason
 type t = {